anjaghub/datascience_project_2023/0_ideas.md

 - Exploratory Data Analysis (Project/Data Understanding)
     - data types, summary statistics (samples of very high scorers)
     - sentiment over time
+    - languages used
+    - which subreddits are particularly active regarding climate crisis (pos/negative)
     - correlations (sentiment score and voting score, maybe also with absolute value of sentiment)
     - Wordclouds (maybe also for subgroups with certain keywords)
 - Data Preparation/Feature engineering